redis/docs/content/integrate/write-behind/reference/data-transformation-block-types/redis_write.md

 > Notes:

-- When `nest` object is defined, RDI will automatically assume `data_type: json` and `on_update: merge` regardless of what was declared in the job file.
+- When `nest` object is defined, Write-behind will automatically assume `data_type: json` and `on_update: merge` regardless of what was declared in the job file.
 - Nesting job cannot be used together with any of the these properties: `key`, `args`.
 The key is automatically calculated based on the following template: `<parent_table>:<parent_key>:<parent_key.value | child_key.value>`.
 - When `expire` is specified, it will be applied to the **parent** key.
 Therefore all nested objects will expire together with the parent key.